neondatabase/website/content/docs/guides/neon-authorize-clerk.md

 ---
-title: Database-Level authorization with Clerk and Neon Authorize
+title: Database-level authorization with Clerk and Neon Authorize
-subtitle: Secure your application using Postges Row-level Security
+subtitle: Secure your application using Postgres Row-level Security
 enableTableOfContents: true
 ---